 Heat Pump Doesn't Cool

 It can be annoying if your heat pump stops working on hot summer days.
 However, if you are having this issue, you need not worry.
 Simply check your thermostat if it is changed to ‘cool’ mode.
 Besides, it is advised to get an inspection done by an experienced heat pump technician to check the refrigerant.
 If its level is low, they can fix this problem effectively for your comfortable and cool stay-at-home during the summers.
+Contact Valliere Air Conditioning & Heating to get your heat pump serviced by experts.

 Heat Pump Stops Switching Mode